IdleHandsProject/pixopixel/README.md

 9. You should start to see output about flashing
 10. When the flash is complete, press the reset button on the pixo to start your new firmware

+[Here](https://youtu.be/dVT4Nei8qHg) is a video of Sean going into detail demonstrating some of the examples

 ## Libraries used in Example Firmware
 Install these to your sketchbook's `libraries` folder, usually located in `YOUR HOME/Documents/Arduino`